- Northleach Bridge Club

-The Evergreens is aclub for senior citizens that provides facilities for education and physical and mental recreation for its members.
+The Evergreens is a club for senior citizens that provides facilities for education and physical and mental recreation for its members.
 The committee may admit any person who is 55 years of age and over who lives within the club’s area.
 The committee may also, upon recommendation, consider for membership any disabled person who is under 55.
-Club meetings take place on alternate Fridays in the Cotswold Hall commencing at 2.30pm and finishing between 4.30 and 5pm.
+Club meetings take place on alternate Fridays in the Westwoods Centre commencing at 2pm and finishing around 4pm.
 If you would like to know more about Northleach Evergreens, please do give me a ring, evenings are best, and I will send you a programme for the year.

 Jill Thomas 01451 860695

 Lions club members are a local group of like-minded men and women who are doing volunteer work to support their community and others.
 In addition to this work we enjoy social functions, which are normally arranged monthly: it could be skittles one month, a meal out, darts at the local, or a quiz night, or something similar.